Call us on

 0370 1500 100

-I am an Associate in the Serious Injury team based in London.
+I am a senior associate in the Serious Injury team based in London.
 I joined Irwin Mitchell in 2011.

 I specialise in complex serious injury claims including cases where my client has suffered a traumatic brain injury or spinal cord injury.
 I also represent clients who have suffered serious orthopaedic injuries or amputation, as well as those who suffer with complex regional pain syndrome (CRPS).
 I regularly represent the families and dependants of people who have been killed as the result of an accident.